mikeyPower/final-year-group-project/README.txt

       11. Please check your email's inbox

-Feature Cluster 5 (features 27 and 28):
+Feature Cluster 5 (features 27 and 28) Administrator:
 Steps:
     1. Navigate and click on "Event" in the navigation bar
     2. Click "View"